alan-ghelardi/enumerations/README.md

 ##Examples

 Check out the `examples/`folder for more details.
-The `calculator.coffee` file demonstrates a simple use case of the enumeration strategy pattern implemented through the `arithmetic-operation` file.
+The `calculator.coffee` file demonstrates a simple use case of the enumeration strategy pattern implemented through the `arithmetic-operation.coffee` file.
 Additionally, take a look on the unit tests at `test/` folder.
 They contain very clear (hopefully) examples of the capabilities of this library.

 ## License

 Copyright (c) 2016 Alan Ghelardi.

 Licensed under the MIT license.